RalfBohnsack/RalfBohnsack.github.io/content/en/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Universitätsprofessor a.D. der Freien Universität Berlin
+  - name: University Professor Emeritus of the Free University of Berlin
     url: https://www.ewi-psy.fu-berlin.de/erziehungswissenschaft/arbeitsbereiche/ehemalige/qualitativ/mitarbeiter/rbohnsack/index.html

 # Short bio (displayed in user profile at end of posts)